-- When an employee is required to work more than two (2) hours before or two (2) hours after a regularly scheduled workday, he/she may claim the actual cost of each overtime meal up to the maximum of fifteen (15) dollars.
+When an employee is required to work more than two (2) hours before or two (2) hours after a regularly scheduled workday, they may claim the actual cost of each overtime meal up to the maximum of fifteen (15) dollars.
 All claims for overtime meal reimbursements must be supported by a voucher.
-The time taken to consume the overtime meal will not be included in the computation of overtime for the purposes of this allowance. - An employee shall not be required to interrupt his/her work to consume his/her overtime meal.
+The time taken to consume the

+- overtime meal will not be included in the computation of overtime for the purposes of this allowance. - An employee shall not be required to interrupt their work to consume their overtime meal.
 Overtime meals may be taken before, after or during the overtime period.
 This provision shall not apply to employees receiving a per diem rate.